First Watch (FWRG)

 7. Gross Margin & Pricing Power

-This quarter, First Watch’s gross profit margin was 21.5%, in line with the same quarter last year.
-On a wider time horizon, First Watch’s full-year margin has been trending down over the past 12 months, decreasing by 1.8 percentage points.
+In Q4, First Watch produced a 20.5% gross profit margin, in line with the same quarter last year.
+On a wider time horizon, First Watch’s full-year margin has been trending down over the past 12 months, decreasing by 1.7 percentage points.
 If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as ingredients and transportation expenses).

 8. Operating Margin